 - Prefer more natural materials, such as wood.

-- Avoid gear requiring disposable batteries, choose the battery appliances included.
+- Avoid machines requiring disposable batteries, prefer devices with a battery included.

-- Try not to give in to the fashions of the moment, even if your child is crazy.
-For example: merchandising of reality TV shows, there's a good chance that your child loses interest in a few months… (weeks?)
+- Try not to give in to the fashions of the moment, even if your child is crazy about them.
+For example: merchandising reality TV shows, there is a good chance that your child will lose interest in it in a few months… (weeks?)

 - Home appliance :

-- Opt recess energy saving LED bulbs not necessarily more expensive in the end than conventional bulbs especially if the purchase price is reduced
+- Obviously prefer energy-saving LED bulbs, which are not necessarily more expensive in the end than conventional bulbs, especially if the purchase price is reduced